chiragbharadwaj/site/index.md

 Hello!
 I am currently a senior at [Cornell University][cornell-cs], where I am a candidate for a B.Sc. degree in computer science.
-I'll be graduating one year early in May 2017, and will be attending [graduate school][grad] in the fall for my M.Sc. degree.
+I'll be graduating one year early in May 2017, and will be attending [graduate school][grad] in the fall for my M.Sc. degree, though I'm still not sure where yet (I'm on the fence between two schools).
 I'm interested in areas like theory of computation, programming languages, and computer architecture.
 I like talking about theoretical things.

 Here's my [CV][] as of February 2017.